• As low as $685/Night

 About the Area

 Located in Holden Beach, this vacation home is on the beach.
 The area's natural beauty can be seen at Holden Beach and Ocean Isle Beach.
-Planet Fun and North Carolina Aquarium at Fort Fisher are also worth visiting.
+Magic Mountain Fun Park and Planet Fun are also worth visiting.
 Be sure to check out the area's animals with activities such as game walks and birdwatching.

 Special Instructions